 What should my goal be for the percentage of revenue contribution?

-There are many variables involved with identifying the right % of revenue contribution.
-After all, the marketing % is in context with the sales number.
+There are many variables involved in identifying the right amount of revenue contribution.
+After all, the marketing amount is in context with the sales number.
 You can experience a ‘False Positive’ impact if the sales team crushes their number with a stellar year.
 Marketing’s contribution as a percentage goes down as a result.
-Without context it would appear Marketing’s performance was lower than reality.
-Likewise, if the sales team misses the number significantly then the reverse is true.
-Marketing’s performance appears better than reality.
+Without context, it would appear Marketing’s performance was lower than reality.
+Likewise, if the sales team misses the number significantly, then the reverse is true.
+Marketing’s performance seems better than reality.
 It’s all in context.

 The exact marketing contribution to revenue number involves analysis of these variables:

 - Level of marketing budget to execute (is it too low, or do you have investment funds?)

 - What leads is your sales team going to produce on their own?

 - Will your sales team increase their team capacity with more reps?